originphp/website/source/docs/development/deployment.md

 ## SSL Certificate

-You can create a free SSL certificate with `letsencrypt` , to do so install certbot
+You can create a free SSL certificate with `letsencrypt` , to do, you need to install `certbot`

 ```bash
 $ sudo apt install certbot python3-certbot-apache